Feel like everyone wants you to speed up? Go slower instead.Read More

 We’ll never get the chance to look through the eyes of someone else, not yet anyway.

 Conversations, reading, watching videos, admiring paintings, all of these give us an insight in the life of someone else.
 It’s not nearly enough to understand how the mechanics of their mind work.
 What thoughts arise from moment to moment.

-Even writing this, a post dedicated to writing about the workings of the individual mind, mine has wandered.
+Even writing this, a post dedicated to the workings of the individual mind, mine has wandered.
 There’s a cup on my table, my dogs are walking around the kitchen and a bird is singing outside.
 The breeze is cool but I feel warm.

 We’re brought into the world alone.
 We will all leave the world alone.
 All of our memories gone.
 It’s eerie and liberating.

 We spend time with others.
 Share countless joy.
 Together but seperate.